RudeBois/dMinerFarmer/README.md

 - `destination` is a channel ID in which the bot will operate.
 This channel ID must be provided to `config.json` as an integer.
 - `token` is the unique token for your Discord account.
 You can find a guide to locate your token here: https://discordhelp.net/discord-token.
 Your token must be provided to `config.json` as a string.
 - `delay` is the delay in seconds in between each new mine.
 This must be provided to `config.json` as an integer.
 - `autoRepair` is to specify if you want to enable automatic pickaxe repairing.
-This must be provided to `config.json` as a boolean (True or False).
+This must be provided to `config.json` as a boolean (true or false).

 If you wish to make any changes have effect, you must save the changes within `config.json` and restart your bot.